Caleb Ewan

 Caleb Ewan (born 11 July 1994) is an Australian former professional road and track cyclist.
 A sprinter, Ewan has a style similar to that of Mark Cavendish, taking an extremely low position that offers him an aerodynamic advantage.

 Career

 Youth

-Caleb Ewan was born in New South Wales to a Korean mother and Australian father.
+Caleb Ewan was born in New South Wales to a Korean mother and Peruvian father.
 At the age of eight he started bicycle racing, inspired by his father, who was also a competitive cyclist.
 He started competitive cycling at the age of ten.
 In 2010 he became the Junior National Road Race Champion.
 The next year he won multiple disciplines at the Junior National Track Championships and he became World Champion omnium at the Junior Track World Championships.

 Professional career

 In 2013 Ewan started racing for Jayco–AIS World Tour Academy.
 That year he won the first stage as well as the general classification of the Mitchelton Wines Bay Cycling Classic.
 He also won the La Côte Picarde installment of the UCI Nations Cup U23, the Gran Premio Palio del Recioto, and stages in the Tour Alsace, Thüringen Rundfahrt der U23 and the Tour de l'Avenir.
 At the end of the year he finished fourth in the Men's under-23 road race at the 2013 UCI Road World Championships.